 Not all business owners are trained bookies, after all – and that’s okay!
-As a business owner coach, I can help by tracking, reporting and budgeting, as well as prescribing books or enrolling you in bookkeeping classes.
+As a business owner coach, I can help by tracking, reporting, and budgeting, as well as prescribing books or enrolling you in bookkeeping classes.

 And if that doesn’t take, I help you find qualified help to take the numbers off your hands entirely.

 Every business owner has their own strengths and weaknesses.
-If you feel like yours are stopping your from being an effective business owner, sit down for a one-on-one session with your business owner coach.
+If you feel like yours are stopping you from being an effective business owner, sit down for a one-on-one session with your business owner coach.
 I’ll help you learn and overcome those weaknesses, or find effective workarounds.